johnfrades/sudoku/README.md

 - Instant highlighting of errors
 - 5 difficulties (Baby, Easy, Medium, Hard, Expert)
 - Load puzzles from the Supabase
+- Solve the current Sudoku Board
+- Clear the current board

 ### Difficulties